-Brushing dog – It becomes super important that you be careful while you are brushing their fur out – both before and after bathing them.
+Brushing their fur with knots – It becomes super important that you be careful while you are brushing their fur out – both before and after bathing them.
 This is because if you wet the fur without bathing them, you might end up tangling them worse and forming complicated knots.
 After bathing them, although it might seem easier to brush wet fur if you are not careful, you might pull out their hair and cause burns that might be painful for them for quite some time.
 Therefore, while doing this essential step in dog grooming, exercising caution to ensure minimal or no pain to the pet is very essential aspect to keep in mind.

 Cutting dog nails – This is quite a tricky activity as the dogs struggle to stay still the most when you are trying to cut their nails.
 One of the main things that can go wrong when you cut their nails is that you might end up cutting it off too deep till the ‘quick’ of their nails, causing them pain and bleeding.
 Additionally, if you use blunt nail clippers, you might crush the dog’s nails as opposed to cutting them, which again becomes agonizing for them and they will start cooperating less and less.

 Cutting and shaving dog hairs – When cutting and/or shaving a dog’s fur, it is vital that you do not end up shaving them too close to the fur.
 These will cause shaving burns that will leave them uncomfortable for long after the grooming session.
 The unhappier the dog is, the unhappier the pet parent is with the service, therefore avoiding common dog grooming mistakes becomes vital.
 If you use sharp or harsh tools improperly, such as scissors or clippers, or if you tug or pull on the dog’s hair or skin too roughly, it will cause a lot of damage.
 It’s important to always use the right tools for the job and to be gentle and patient when grooming your dog.
 Additionally, make sure to keep your dog calm and comfortable during the grooming process, as an anxious or agitated dog may be more likely to move suddenly and accidentally get hurt.